ThreeSixtyGiving/standard/README.md

 ### Installation

-To use the sync_schema.sh script you will need a virtual environment set up.
+To build the documentation you will need a virtual environment set up.

 ```
 git clone https://github.com/ThreeSixtyGiving/standard.git